JoannaCNiew/poline-ex-cloudapp/README.md

 **PO Line Export**

-This Cloud App allows you to select values from PO lines and then preview, copy and download them as a text file.
+This Cloud App allows you to select PO lines, and then preview, copy and download values from them as a text file.
 The application works on any Alma page that contains a list of PO Lines.
 <br>
 </br>